BlueKittyMeow/Emil/framework/about.md

 - How do period attitudes toward mental illness shape character interactions?
 - What parallels exist between collecting specimens and preserving architecture?
 - How does the Prague setting's cultural tensions reflect character conflicts?

+### Misc Mood Note
+This project aims not for the quick revelations of genre fiction but for the lasting resonance of great literary works—allowing space for digression, philosophical exploration, and the slow development of character and theme that elevates the specific narrative to touch on universal human experiences of mortality, ethics, desire, and preservation.

+### Key Themes
+- **The ethics of medical collection and the commodification of human remains**
+- **The thin line between preservation and destruction**
+- **Bodily autonomy and consent in desperate circumstances**
+- **The limits of empirical observation in understanding human experience**
+- **The uncanny relationship between observer and observed**
+- **The preservation of buildings versus bodies**
+- **The tension between medical progress and human dignity**

+### Narrative Structure
+- **Integration of traditional prose with medical documentation (clinical notes, measurements)**
+- **Slow-building mystery regarding the Protege's identity**
+- **Emil's gradual transition from investigator to potential specimen**
+- **Structural parallels between architectural preservation and medical preservation**